-The councils approach to risk management is set out in its corporate risk management strategy (CRMS) which designates responsibility for the management of risk across all members and officers of the council.
+The councils approach to risk management is set out in its corporate risk management strategy (CRMS) which designates responsibility for the management of risk across all members and officers of the council and was updated and approved by Audit Committee in April 2015.

 The responsibility for ensuring that the council meets its statutory requirements as stipulated in the Account and Audit Regulations 2011 rests with the Audit Committee together with the responsibility for reviewing the mechanisms for the management and assessment of risk; giving assurance about the process and ensuring that corporate business risks are being identified and actively and effectively managed.
 A set of risk registers is maintained which are structured and reported as follows:

-ELEMENT REPORTED TO FREQUENCY Corporate Risk Register (CRR) Corporate Management Team (CMT) Twice a year Audit Committee and Directorate Leadership team Twice a year Directorate Risk Registers Directorate Leadership Teams Quarterly Service Risk Registers Service Management Teams/ Performance Boards As required
+ELEMENT REPORTED TO FREQUENCY

+Corporate Risk Register Corporate Management Team Twice a year

+(CRR) (CMT)

+Audit Committee and Directorate Twice a year

+Leadership team

+Directorate Risk Registers Directorate Leadership Teams Quarterly

+Service Risk Registers Service Management Teams/ As required

+Performance Boards -